bogste/bogste.ro/content/posts/scalability-genai-dynamic-business.md

 ### Start with Leadership

-Leaders plays a pivotal role in steering the organization towards a future augmented by AI.
+Leaders play a pivotal role in steering the organization towards a future augmented by Generative AI technologies.
 It is essential to foster a shared vision that aligns with the organization’s core values and strategic objectives.
 They must be proactive in understanding the implications of AI, setting clear expectations, and establishing a baseline to gauge readiness for the impending changes.

 ### Prepare the Workforce